buildo/book/product_management/backlog_grooming_workflow.md

 - we don't do blind estimation with many people involved

 This is fine, our goal here is to provide high level guidance to the customer about what takes long, and what doesn't.

+## PM defect buffer

+Actionable requests from the customer are not the only thing to be converted to issues and estimated.
+Defects that come from Q.A. follow the same workflow.

+These are only the defects that we want to expose to the customer and PM for tracking.
+For smaller defects, refactors, DX improvements, etc... we can use the "internal defect" flow in GitHub.